NEW: Protesters lay symbolic coffins at government buildings, rail against Erdogan

 The mine, owned by SOMA Komur Isletmeleri A.S., underwent regular inspections in the past three years, two of them this March, Turkey’s government said.
 Inspectors reported no violation of health and safety laws.

-For Veysel Sengul, a miner waiting by the mine's entrance for more of his friends to emerge, the mourning may go on much longer than the three days of official grieving ordered by Erdogan.
+For Sengul, the miner waiting by the tunnel entrance for more of his friends to emerge, the mourning may go on much longer than the three days ordered by Erdogan.

 After what’s happened, he said, he’ll never work in a mine again.

-Diana Magnay, Ivan Watson and Gul Tuysuz reported from western Turkey; Ben Brumfield reported and wrote from Atlanta and Laura Smith-Spark from London.
-CNN's Michael Pearson, Greg Botelho and Talia Kayali contributed to this report.
+Ivan Watson and Gul Tuysuz reported from western Turkey; Greg Botelho reported and wrote from Atlanta.
+CNN’s Michael Pearson, Ben Brumfield and Talia Kayali contributed to this report.